 But AI agents go a step further.

-They don’t just follow scripts—they adapt.
+They don’t just follow scripts, they adapt.
 They learn.
-Whether it’s simulating a job interview or resolving complex support issues end-to-end, agents operate with context and autonomy.
+Whether it’s simulating a job interview or resolving complex support workflows end-to-end, intelligent agents work with context, autonomy, and coordination across multi agent systems.

 On that note, if you would like to dive into some real use-cases that Zams agents solve for our customers, you might want to check this one 👇